Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 Please note: Due to high demand, nominations that do not include detailed information addressing the following three prompts, will not be considered.

-• MERIT: What factors influenced your admission of this student?
-Where does this student rank among applicants?
+2. For Incoming Student Applications: What factors influenced your admission of this student?
+Where did this student rank among applicants?
 If known, include competitive offers from other institutions.
-Please include any additional information you feel is relevant regarding the student’s merit (600 words max).
+What are some accomplishments, awards, or notable contributions the student has achieved regarding their research, work, or service experiences?
+(600 words max).

 The following are ineligible: